 A claim that answers this question might read:

 “Friar Laurence is most to blame for Romeo and Juliet’s deaths.”

 This claim is strong for multiple reasons.
 First, it is direct.
 There’s no question about what the rest of the writing will be about or will be attempting to support.
-Second, this claim is arguable–not provable–but is formed based on logic.
+Second, this claim is arguable–not provable–but also logical.
 The idea can be supported by examples from the text.

 A claim is not a fact.
-It should be supported with evidence, which we’ll discuss in a moment.
-But ultimately, it should not be something that can be proven.
+Evidence should support it, which we’ll discuss in a moment, but ultimately, it should not be something that can be proven.